sarahsyed786/Inventory_Managment_System_Case_study/README.md

 ## 🔧 Features

-- ✅ Add, and update products,stores, and inventory
+- ✅ Add, update, and retrieve products,stores, and inventory
 - 📊 View inventory with real-time data
 - 🧾 RESTful API integration
 - 💾 Connected with PostgreSQL for data persistence